Deepak-Kumar-1764/CNN-Project/README.md

-# Dog and Cat Classifier with Transfer Learning
+# Dog and Cat Classifier with Deep Learning

 This project is a web application developed using Flask and TensorFlow that classifies images as either dogs or cats using a pre-trained convolutional neural network (CNN) model.